rene-s/ArchPlayground/x86_64/README.md

 curl -L "sdo.sh/l/arch_inst" --output - | tar xz # NOTE: there are no numbers in the URL
 ```

-Then cd into the newly created directory and run
+Then cd into the newly created directory, cd either to `armv7h_rpi400` or `x86_64` depending on your architecture and run

 ```
 sh ./system/01_pre_disk_setup.sh # NOTE: at this point, the keymap will be german sh ./system/02_pre_base_install.sh
 ```

-After that, reboot and remove the Arch ISO image from the VM.
+After that, shut down the system, and remove the installation media and restart.

+If you are quick enough a reboot will also do. :)

 ### Second stage